Welcome to the University of Galway Law Review, a legal journal for the 21st century with a twist.

 Our prestigious annual journal is reviewed by highly respected experts and attracts submissions from outstanding talent across various fields.
 The quality of our contributors, coupled with the rigorous editorial and review process, distinguishes the legal journal from its peers and is an insightful read for students, practitioners and academics alike.

-The University of Galway Law Review also provides a selection of online articles in as part of The Student Voice, which gives students the opportunity to write concise articles focusing on a specific area of law.
+The University of Galway Law Review also provides a selection of online articles as part of The Student Voice, which gives students the opportunity to write concise articles focusing on a specific area of law.

 “The students who have worked so hard for the past while – not only on this volume, but also on multiple other endeavours to promote student research, writing and engagement – deserve a tremendous amount of credit for their indefatigable efforts.
 In its short life span, the University of Galway Law Review has achieved notoriety in the legal community in Ireland and further afield.”